-submitted to the complaints committee and which procedure is used.
+The complaints procedure states how a complaint can be submitted to the complaints committee and which procedure is used.
 The competent authority of Librijn public education does not have its own complaints committee but is a member of the LKC, the National Complaints Committee for public and general education.

-The usual procedure for a complaint is the following:

-- 1 You submit your complaint to the teacher of the school. - 2 If this does not lead to a satisfactory solution, submit your complaint to the location manager of the school. - 3 If this does not lead to a satisfactory solution, submit your complaint to the cluster director of the school. - 4 If this does not lead to a satisfactory solution, submit your complaint to the school board of Librijn public education. - 5 If this does not lead to a satisfactory solution, then you submit your complaint to the contact person of the school, he/she can further guide you to the right authority, for example the complaints committee or the confidential counsellor. - 6 After a complaint has been handled by the complaints committee, she advises Librijn about possible solutions, but the school board is ultimately responsible for the final solution.
+The usual procedure for a complaint is the following: You submit your complaint to the teacher of the school.
+If this does not lead to a satisfactory solution, submit your complaint to the location manager of the school.
+If this does not lead to a satisfactory solution, submit your complaint to the director of the school board of Librijn public education.

+If this does not lead to a satisfactory solution, then you

+submit your complaint to the contact person of the school, he/ she can further guide you to the right authority, for example the complaints committee or the confidential counsellor.

+After a complaint has been handled by the complaints committee, she advises Librijn about possible solutions, but the school board is ultimately responsible for the final solution.